CodaBool/p12-slap/README.md

 # Bugs
 - ~~[running in mount twice](https://stackoverflow.com/a/69076030/15428240)~~ this should be solved now
-- (feature?) you will be able to slap on cards which on burned.
+- (feature?) you will be able to slap on cards which are burned.

 # Compression
 MeshoptDecoder is already used in useGLTF loader